meshtastic/meshtastic/docs/getting-started/meshtastic-flasher.md

 ## Prerequisites

 Install Meshtastic Flasher by either [downloading the executable file](https://github.com/meshtastic/Meshtastic-gui-installer/releases) or installing using `pip`.
-The following operating systems are: Windows, Mac, and Ubuntu.
+The following operating systems are currently supported: Windows, Mac, and Ubuntu.

 ### Install using `pip`
 <Tabs